arafato/alicloud-core-concepts-book/manuscript/architecting_highavailability.md

 ## Multi-Site High Availability

 ### Global Traffic Manager
-Global Traffic Manager（GTM）allows to route user access traffic of an application service to different IP addresses.
+Global Traffic Manager (GTM) allows to route user access traffic of an application service to different IP addresses.
 GTM supports access addresses of both Alibaba Cloud products and non-Alibaba Cloud products, and helps you build a hybrid cloud application quickly and conveniently.

 GTM uses the DNS smart resolution and the application service’s running status health check to direct the user access request to the most appropriate IP address.
 GTM provides smart resolution based on the network area and health check based on ping, TCP, or HTTP(S).
 It can be used to build same-city multi-active and remote disaster recovery services flexibly and quickly.